G. Malcolm Trout: Death and legacy

-He died on November 1, 1990, at the age of 94 and is buried in Evergreen Cemetery in Lansing, Michigan.
+He died aged 84, on November 1, 1990, at Sparrow Hospital and is buried in Evergreen Cemetery in Lansing, Michigan.

 There has been a foundation established in his name to carry on his legacy and learning, and in 1992 the Food Science Building at Michigan State University was renamed the "G. Malcolm Trout Food Science and Human Nutrition Building".
 In addition, the Trout Council was formed in the 1980s to help continue Dr. Trout's development projects.

-Michigan Governor Blanchard honored him by designating March 7, 1986, as Mac Trout Day.
+Michigan Governor James Blanchard honored him by designating March 7, 1986, as Mac Trout Day.